ddanier/nur/README.md

 receive some feedback.
 But I am only just starting using this in some production setup myself.
 So feel free to poke around with this, but be aware this is far from being finished or anything.
 Meaning: There might be dragons!

-## Contributing

-If you want to contribute to this project, feel free to just fork the project, create a dev branch in your fork and then create a pull request (PR).
-If you are unsure about whether your changes really suit the project please create an issue first, to talk about this.